 Saviers lives in Little Rock with her husband Mark and has two children.

-Barth was appointed to the State Board by Gov. Mike Beebe in July, 2012.
-His term expires in 2019.
+She was appointed to the State Board by Governor Mike Beebe in 2013.
+Her term expires in 2020.

 Zook and her husband, Randy, make their home in Melbourne.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.

 Find critical information about renewing Arkansas educator licenses, adding areas of licensure, licensing by reciprocity from other states, background checks, National Board Certification assistance and more.